 Plus any other adult involved in dealing with the incident e.g. nurse or assistant

-Name/s:

-Date //
+Name/s: Date / /

 1. Did you see the incident?

-- If you didn't, who informed you of what took place?
-(Please ask them to write in section 3 what they saw.)
+- If you didn't, who informed you of wha (Please ask them to write in section 3 who

 2. Names of children involved and class:

-3. Description of incident: Time: Location: What happened:
+3. Description of incident: Time:

+Location: What happened:

-4. These are the steps I have taken to gather all the information regarding the incident, including the names of the children/staff who I have spoken to and the information they provided.
+4. These are the steps I have taken to gat the children/staff who I have spoken to a

 5. Have the parents been informed via the behaviour reflection form?
 Who did this?
 Who will check and collect it and deliver it to the care team?

 Extra notes:

+Extra riotes.

-All members of staff involved in dealing with the incident should sign this document.
+All members of staff involved in dealing v vith the incide nt shou ıld sign this

-Name

-Name

-Name
+Name Name Name

-Signature

-Signature

-Signature
+Signature Sig nature Signature